km-neuron/mentor-handbook/sa-camp/programming-fundamentals-with-javascript/week-6/README.md

 ### Simple Shopping using Promise
 - Concepts:
   - Create and use promise
+  - Create and use callback (optional)
+  - Create and use async await (optional)
 - Input:
   - One number with integer
   - One list of array of object with two keys: "product" and "price", 3 objects should be enough